Yellowstone Caldera: Landscape evolution

 Yellowstone sits on top of four overlapping calderas (U.S. National Park Service).

 Eruption history

-A total of 6500 km3 of rhyolite and 250 km3 of basalt were emplaced over three volcanic cycles between about 2.15 million and 0.07 million years ago.
-Each cycle lasted roughly three-quarters of a million years.
-The sequence of events in each cycle is similar: a catastrophic rhyolitic ash-flow sheet and caldera collapse, preceded and followed by eruptions of rhyolitic lavas and tuffs and basaltic eruptions near the caldera margin.
-Ash-flow sheets account for more than half of the total volcanic volume of the Yellowstone Plateau.
+A total of about 6500 km3 of rhyolite and 250 km3 of basalt were emplaced in the Yellowstone Plateau Volcanic Field between about 2.15 million and 0.07 million years ago.
+The rhyolitic volcanism is conventionally divided into three major volcanic cycles, each centered on a large caldera-forming eruption.
+In broad outline, each cycle included precaldera rhyolitic lavas and tuffs, a climactic eruption of a voluminous rhyolitic ash-flow tuff accompanied by caldera collapse, and postcaldera rhyolitic volcanism.
+Basaltic volcanism occurred intermittently, chiefly around the margins of the volcanic plateau, and is conventionally discussed with the three rhyolitic cycles.
+The three caldera-forming ash-flow sheets account for more than half of the total volcanic volume of the Yellowstone Plateau.